BOARD OF DIRECTORS

 Bio coming soon

-I joined Community Living to ensure he (and others with an intellectual disability) was able to live the best life possible.
 I have been involved in several facets of the organization through the years and have enjoyed the people I have come to know.
-I am also pleased with our Board and staff, how well they work together, and how far we have come in the last 16 years.
+I am also pleased with our Board and staff, how well they work together, and how far we have come.
+I want to see all people with intellectual disabilities live good lives in their home communities, doing what makes them feel good about themselves and the world around them.

 Steve Grahame, Director at Large

-I have been a board member for the past 15 years.
+I have been a board member for the past 25ish years.
 My family has had a long history of working with Community Living organizations in Winnipeg and Canada.

-As a teacher, I have worked in the regular classroom as a resource teacher, and I’ve also worked as a special education teacher, a teacher of at risk students, and a Vice Principal.
-I am currently the Director of the Lord Selkirk Education Centre.
+As a teacher, I worked in the regular classroom, as a resource teacher, a special education teacher, Vice Principal and prior to my retirement was the Director of the Lord Selkirk Education Centre.

 I have a firm belief that inclusion in all aspects of the community is paramount for a successful community on all levels.